Frequently asked questions

 The difference for statutory regulation is that the disciplinary procedures and sanctions of the regulator are underpinned by law.
 This means that if a professional is removed from the register it is illegal for them to continue to practise.
 A professional removed from a voluntary register would not appear on the register on enquiry and they may not practise where the employer requires its professional staff to be independently regulated.

-In recent years the public health workforce has been identified within three groupings although this is currently the subject of a consultation by the Department of Health:
+In recent years the public health workforce has been identified within three groupings:

 - Wider workforce: people who have a role in health improvement, protecting health and wellbeing and reducing health inequalities but who would not necessarily regard themselves as part of the public health/health and wellbeing workforce, for instance, teachers, youth workers, leisure services personnel.

-- Public health specialists: this group includes consultants and specialists who work at a strategic level and very senior level.
+- Public health specialists: this group includes consultants, director of public health and specialists who work at a strategic level and very senior level.
 They will have technical skills, for instance in epidemiology, statistics, environmental health or immunology and be prepared to lead public health action and to support communities to engage with health protection and improvement and with health and social care services improvement.

 As UKPHR’s register was not set up as a statutory regulator, the most UKPHR can do to assure third parties of the quality and effectiveness of its register is to obtain accreditation by PSA.
 This is under a statutory scheme for the Accredited Registers programme (Health & Social Care Act 2012, Section 229).
 PSA sets standards for accreditation and by meeting these standards UKPHR has attained accreditation which is renewable annually.
 Accredited Register status assures external audiences that the register is fit for purpose.